SlicerHeart/SlicerHeart/Docs/EAMapReader.md

 11. Re-enable HD coloring as necessary

 #### RHYTHMIA

 Close study and backup to external drive (no special export needed).
 This backup consists of a folder containing (among others) several files called Study_yyyy_mm_dd_hh-mm.000, .001, .002 and so on, each up to 1 GB in size.
 These files comprise the entire archived study.
 Keep all .000 - .00n files in the same folder and chose the .000 for import (the others will be found accordingly by the importer, as long as the filenames match).

 ### Import of data into 3D Slicer

 1. Raise the EAMapReader module (Modules drop down menu -> Cardiac Electrophysiology -> EAMapReader)
-2. Click the button for the respective mapping system
+2. Click the button for the respective mapping system.
+An example data set for CARTO 3 is available [here](https://github.com/SlicerHeart/SlicerHeart/releases/download/TestingData/Carto3_EA_map.zip).
-3. Choose the file exported from the mapping system (see above)
+3. Choose the file exported from the mapping system

 ## Funding acknowledgement

 The development of this software tool was in part funded through a research fellowship grant by the the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project no. 380200397 (to Stephan Hohmann).

 ## Citation